BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-18-federation-pitfalls-and-customer-focus.md

   - graphql-federation
   - rust
   - startup
-summary: Jens explains how many engineers reject vendor solutions like Cosmo because they seem too big or complex at first glance.
-But over time, as business requirements pile up, teams realize they are slowly recreating every feature they once thought they did not need.
-He emphasizes that federation systems like Cosmo reflect deep lessons gained over years of experience, and trying to replace them with a lightweight version typically results in failure.
-Instead of rebuilding, teams should partner with vendors and focus on what matters.
-For developers, that means prioritizing the customer over the thrill of internal systems work.
+summary: Jens explains why teams often underestimate federation complexity, thinking they only need a schema registry and router, only to rebuild every feature they rejected.
+He stresses that Cosmo embodies lessons from years of experience, and rebuilding it piecemeal wastes time.
+Instead, he advises working with vendors and redirecting energy to customers.
+Stefan adds that early-career engineers should prioritize understanding the “why” behind tickets over blindly coding
 ---